vinistevam/pantheon/docs/Privacy/Privacy.md

 7. The Private Transaction Handler will create a Privacy Marker Transaction (PMT).
 A PMT is a standard public Ethereum transaction.
-The payload of the PMT is the Enclave-key of the private transaction.
-The `to` attribute of the PMT the privacy precompile contract.
+The payload of the PMT is the Enclave-key associated with the private transaction.
+The `to` attribute of the PMT is the privacy precompile contract.
 The PMT is signed with the nodes default key.
 The PMT is sent to the transaction pool.
 Once the PMT has been mined in a block it is distributed to all nodes in the network.